btrask/stronglink/README.md

 EarthFS is a storage system that uses content addressing and search to organize and retrieve information.
 It exposes content addressing to the user as `hash:` links to immutable files.

 EarthFS is well suited for personal notetaking.
 Its interface bears some similarity to [Notational Velocity](http://notational.net/).
 It makes linking between notes trivial, similar to a wiki such as [VoodooPad](https://plausible.coop/voodoopad/), but because notes are immutable, each note contains the changes as of a single point in time.
-This basically means turning the change log into the first class object, rather than the page.
-Instead of viewing a page that was built up over time, you search for a term and see each of the notes on that topic in order.
+This basically means turning the change log into the primary view, rather than the page.
+Instead of reading a page that was built up over time, you search for a term and see each of the notes on that topic in order.
 Sync between repositories is fast, powerful (with full query support), and real-time.

 The main interface runs in the web browser and can be used as a blog platform.
 Notes written locally (even while offline) can be automatically synced to a remote server, and it's easy to configure queries to control which files are published.
 The interface follows Dave Winer's design principle, [river of news](http://www.reallysimplesyndication.com/riverOfNews) \[broken link\].
 EarthFS is nearly as fast as a static site but also has full search functionality.
 Entries in [GitHub-flavored Markdown](https://help.github.com/articles/github-flavored-markdown) are rendered using [Sundown](https://github.com/vmg/sundown).